cloudxabide/jetsons.lab/README.md

 # jetsons.lab
 NVIDIA Jetson Lab Environment - exploring Device Edge Autonomous Compute with Edge Middleware Queing and Processing, and downstream Dashboard Presentation with additional processing in the Data Center.

+## The Problem
+Our manufacturing floor has many "manual" or "human-driven" aspects.
+We need/want to modernize and get away from proprietary and slow-changing software stacks, to utilize more commododity of the shelf (COTS) hardware and Open Source Software (OSS).
+Our first challenge: deploy an autonomous device to our manufacturing floor.
+This device needs to be self-sustained and have the ability to be updated frequently, with minimal interruption.
+We also need to modernize our Software Development Life Cycle (SDLC), using a secure pipeline.

 ## Overview
 I would like to deploy "Kubernetes" of some sort on small form factor devices representative of what a Manufacturer might do.
 Since I don't have an Industrial Manufacturing Facility nor remote Cell Towers handy, I have devised a representative mockup.